60 Minute Session

-The National Sanitation and Water Masterplan for South Africa spells out different ways the country can reduce its water demand and ramp up its water supply while staying cognisant of climate impacts, between now and 2030.
+The National Sanitation and Water Masterplan for South Africa spell out different ways the country can reduce its water demand and ramp up its water supply while staying cognisant of climate impacts, between now and 2030.

 These include exploring groundwater options; using desalination to increase the water supply; encouraging industrial and domestic water re-use; and addressing non-revenue losses such as water leaks and inefficient billing structures.